 Whales, wildness & wonder in a living sea

-Explore under the sure guidance of an expedition leader, six veteran naturalists, including two Lindblad-National Geographic certified photo instructors and an undersea specialist, plus a wellness specialist.
+And, you will travel with exceptional expedition staff who are on hand to share their vast knowledge of the area as we explore under the sure guidance of an expedition leader, six veteran naturalists, including two Lindblad-National Geographic certified photo instructors and an undersea specialist, plus a wellness specialist.
 Their knowledge and passion for Baja California is the key to your once-in-a-lifetime experience.
-Meet the team.

 *Exclusive Baja Family Savings: Save 25% on kids 22 and under when traveling with two full paying adults on select 2020 and 2021 Baja departures.
 Valid for new bookings only, subject to availability, not applicable on extensions, and may not be combined with other offers.
 Call for details.

 Join us for updates, insider reports & special offers.